apache/infrastructure-website/content/pages/committer-email.md

 Note: If you are using Gmail with your apache.org email address, there is a way to configure it to take advantage of this service.
 See Gmail's feature to allow outbound mail from your apache.org address to be directed to the mail-relay service, instead of to a Gmail server, for delivery.

+The <a href="https://lists.apache.org/" target="_blank">lists.apache.org</a> service also allows logged-in users to reply to emails from their browser.